• Skip to primary navigation

 They offer a subtle sweetness and crunchy texture that makes them perfect for adding to a variety of dishes.

-For those looking to try something different than almonds in their recipes, walnuts can be an excellent alternative.
+For those looking to try something different than almonds in their recipes, walnuts can be an excellent alternative - learn about walnut substitutes for recipes.

 Just keep in mind that because of the higher oil content of walnuts, it's important to reduce other sources of oil and liquid when substituting them in baking recipes.